moreiratchavana/moreiratchavana.github.io/about.md

 # About the Drunkard Card Project

-The **Drunkard Card App** was created to make it fast and simple for anyone to generate their own personalized card directly from their phone.
+The **Cartão do Cachaceiro App** was created to make it fast and simple for anyone to generate their own personalized card directly from their phone.

 ### Main Features: